deny7ko/ruby-science-solutions/mixins/README.md

 - implicit
 - creates dependencies
 - cause name clashes
+- business logic can not be used without mixins

 ### How to solve
 - Extract mixin to a separate class